bgeils/bgeils.github.io/portfolio.md

 As quantum hardware is progressing there is a future where a programmer would execute certain portions of their programs on a quantum computer.
 To assist in the paradigm shift that software and hardware are going through in the quantum realm, our team built a quantum VM and visualization tool.
 The best case scenario is a future where this tool becomes the Code Academy for the quantum programmers.
 After researching optical and ion based quantum implementations I joined a team at Harvard to address the software angle of quantum.

-Using the quantum properties of superposition and entanglement certain problems within computer science have expontential speeds ups.
+Using the quantum properties of superposition and entanglement certain problems within computer science have exponential speeds ups.
 Factoring problems and unordered search are two common applications.
 Our initial design used Regetti's quantum API to process the programs we wrote in QUIL, what we dub the assembly language of quantum computers.
 After Regetti's server went down we were forced into implementing our own quantum virtual machine.
-The basic gates we needed to implement in a universial gate set were X, Y, Z and CNOT.
+The basic gates we needed to implement in a universal gate set were X, Y, Z and CNOT.

 *Want to try the visualizer out yourself?
 [Here you go.](http://qchackers.com)*